vektorprime/flyff_combat_bot/README.md

 * Automatically finds monsters regardless of distance

-The bot features a fighter and healer mode.
 Running the bot takes over some mouse and keyboard actions, so you can't run more than one instance per PC.

-if you want to compile this from source, go to the bottom of the page.

 **REQUIREMENTS**